Academics & Teaching

 The content, development, delivery and assessment of all academic programs fall under the purview of the faculty, led by the provost and dean of the faculty.
 The provost works closely with the associate provost, the associate dean of the faculty & dean for academic development, director of graduate programs and the dean of the School for Social Work.
 Together they integrate the college’s varied academic efforts to ensure excellence in teaching, learning and research and to create a thriving community for students, faculty and staff.

 The provost chairs the Committee on Academic Priorities (CAP), an elected committee of faculty, charged with establishing and maintaining the educational and curricular priorities of the undergraduate, certificate and graduate programs of the college.

-- Katherine Rowe, Provost and Dean of the Faculty, Chair, non-voting
+- Michael Thurston, Provost and Dean of the Faculty, Chair, non-voting

-- Patricia DiBartolo, Associate Dean of the Faculty & Dean for Academic Development, non-voting
+- Hélène Visentin, Associate Dean of the Faculty & Dean for Academic Development, non-voting

-- Donna Lisker, Dean of the College, non-voting
+- Alex Keller, Interim Dean of the College, non-voting

 - Gretchen Herringer, Registrar, non-voting

-Consult the table below to understand approvals necessary for curricular additions and changes.
-Links to appropriate forms are included in the table.
+Consult the Curricular Approval Guidelines and Requirements link below to understand the approvals necessary for curricular additions and changes.
+Requests for new courses and changes to existing courses are submitted in Workday.